Having a crisis communication plan for severe winter storms is a critical need for organizations…

-November 4, 2021 Posted by Pocketstop in Business Continuity, Crisis Communications, Mass Notification Social Share
+November 4, 2021 Posted by Pocketstop in Crisis Communications, Business Continuity, Mass Notification Social Share

 After extreme drought and fires this summer, the freeze in Texas this past February from winter storm Uri seems like the distant past.
 However, there have already been some major storms on both coasts this fall and it’s likely we will see more.
 The weather pattern known as El Nina will continue for the second year in a row.
 While this could mean less snow for some regions, it can also mean more severe weather.
 As we have seen in recent months, it is critical to be prepared and have a crisis communication plan when these major events occur.